Taransay/taransaydb/README.md

 - *An easy dependency.* TaransayDB itself has no dependencies other than Python 3.7, and the licence is the permissive LGPL.
-- *Small memory footprint.* All search and sort operations use iterators and generators to avoid having to load large files into memory, making TaransayDB suitable for use on embedded devices.
+- *Small memory footprint.* All search and sort operations use iterators and generators to avoid having to load large files into memory, making TaransayDB suitable for use on embedded devices and for streaming over a network.
 - *Human-readable data.* Want to quickly plot something with another programming language?
 Just load the relevant whitespace-separated files.
 Want to edit a data point?
 Just open up its file in your favourite text editor and change it.
 Want to generate a diff between two days?
 Just load the files